lucycandrew/MART341-WebDesign/Assignment10/README.md

 ### Select at Least Three Additional Techniques:
 - Positioning - Applied display, padding, and margin for a balanced grid layout.
 - Text Alignment - Mainly used to position title text
-- Borders - there a borders around my images and
+- Borders - there a borders around my images and info cells